kemalyst/kemalyst/README.md

 ### Post Install

-To keep a similar structure to yarlf, we have generated a demo application that you can use as example code in the `/app` directory.
-This is our recommended pattern but your more than welcome to change this and configure it for what works best for you.
-We left the original `/src` directory as is.
+To keep a similar structure to yarlf, we have generated a demo application that you can use as example code in the `/src` directory.
+This is crystal's recommended source directory.

 ## Usage